Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/launchdarkly-cohort.md

 ## Send a cohort

-After LaunchDarkly is connected to Amplitude, you can sync any Amplitude cohort to it.
+After you connect LaunchDarkly to Amplitude, you can sync any Amplitude cohort to it.

 1. In Amplitude, open the cohort you want to export.
 Click **Sync**, and choose LaunchDarkly.
 2. Choose the API target.
 This is the name you gave the integration in Amplitude.